Our Board & CEO

-Angus is married to Natalie and has four daughters.
-Angus is Executive Director of DMP Asset Management based in Melbourne.
-He sits on the Board of AFDO, the Financial Markets Foundation for Children and is a Trustee of the Mary-Jane Lewis Scholarship Trust.
-He is a past deputy chairman of the Leukaemia Foundation of Australia and a past director of the Melbourne Football Club, and the Responsible Investment Association Australasia.
+Angus Graham is Chairman of Down Syndrome Australia as well as CEO of DMP Asset Management.
+He sits on the Advisory Committee on Intellectual Disability of the NDIS.
+He is a Director & Trustee of the Lord Mayor's Charitable Foundation and the Mary-Jane Lewis Scholarship Trust.
+He is a past deputy chairman of the Leukaemia Foundation of Australia and a past director of the Melbourne Football Club and Australian Federation of Disability Organisations.

-Angus is dedicated to ensure people with Down syndrome have a national voice and that Down Syndrome Australia is recognised as a respected and strong advocate for our people, our carers and the state and territory organisations that serve them.
+Angus is a father to a young woman with Down syndrome and has been a long-time advocate for people with intellectual disabilities.
+He is dedicated to ensure people with Down syndrome have a national voice and that Down Syndrome Australia is recognised as a respected and strong advocate for people with Down Syndrome, our carers and the state and territory organisations that serve them.

 Grant is married with two children.
 Residing in Darwin, Grant is currently the Director Business and Strategic Planning for the Association of Independent Schools NT.
 He has been the president of the Down Syndrome Association of the Northern Territory since 2006 and a member of the Down Syndrome Australia board since its inception.
 Grant worked in the non-government education sector for fourteen years in the corporate services and governance side of schools, previously he had a similar role in a health research institute following 25 years in the Australian Regular Army.
 He is also the Deputy President of Carpentaria Disability Services, a long term Rotarian and Rugby tragic.